electronicwhisper/pixel-shaders/book/sampling.md

 `vec4 color = texture2D(webcam, position)`

 It samples from the webcam at the current position and puts the result into `color`.
 We then set `gl_FragColor` (our output color) based on `color` (our webcam color).

+We'll learn more about `texture2D` in later chapters.

 In the next example, we're only setting the output's red color to the webcam's red color, and we're setting the output's green and blue to `0.`.